Exploring Different App Builders

 - Make sure your computer and your phone are on the same WiFi network.

-- Check that you downloaded the correct MIT AI2 Companion app onto your phone here: AI Companion App.
+- Check that you downloaded the correct MIT AI2 Companion app onto your phone here: AI Companion App (Android) or AI Companion App (Apple iOS)

 - Reset your connection to App Inventor if you encountered an error.